DR Congo Ebola epidemic widens on eve of first anniversary » Capital News

-, Goma, Democratic Republic of Congo, Jul 31 – An epidemic of Ebola in eastern DR Congo sharply widened on Wednesday, the eve of the first anniversary of the outbreak, with the announcement of a death in a major city and the quarantining of 15 people in a province that had previously escaped the disease.
+, Goma, Democratic Republic of Congo, Jul 31 – An Ebola epidemic in eastern DR Congo sharply widened Wednesday, the eve of the first anniversary of the outbreak, with one death and another diagnosis reported and the quarantining of 15 people in a previously unaffected province.

 A total of 1,803 lives have been lost in the second worst outbreak of Ebola on record, according to figures released Wednesday.